TomPace101/nanopore_diffusion/notes.md

   - ONGOING others are to be created along with the requests they relate to
 - Mesh generation:
   In the info below, reqdata means the request includes data other than just the input and output files
-  - construct template from geometry definition (reqdata -> .geo.jinja2)
+  - construct template from geometry definition (reqdata -> .geo.jinja2) [not the way it was done before. will this work?]
-  - create geo file from template and values (.geo.jinja2 + reqdata -> .geo)
+  - create geo file from template and values (.geo.jinja2 + reqdata -> .geo) [OR is this too case-specific?
+The request data->template input conversion step varies.]
   - UNTESTED run gmsh (.geo -> .msh)
   - UNTESTED run dolfin-convert (.msh -> .xml (3))
   - hdf5 conversion (.xml (3) -> .hdf5) [write a python function, in a module supporting command line]
   - later steps only (.geo -> .hdf5)
   - all but template construction (.geo.jinja2 + .yaml -> .hdf5)
   - all steps (.yaml -> .hdf5)
-- Simulation: TBD
+- Simulation:
+  - MeshInfo (similar to what's in simulator_general now, but not taking modelparams)
+  - General input tables? (see `p20180819_InputTable`, or should use pandas?)
+  - Specific input tables for species, domains, and species-in-domain
+  - Weak Form support as exists in simulator_general now
+  - Library of common weak forms
+  - MORE
 - Post-processing:
   - TBD, see notes below
   - zipping/unzipping: see below as well